rbowsley/lamplighthelp/source/8-2-0_Viewing_Outcomes_Records_for_a_Particular_Person-_The_Outcomes_Tab.markdown

 {{Outcome}}s scores already recorded for the individual or organisation are displayed on this tab.
-There are three different ways to show the information: a radar chart, in a advanced table, and in a normal table view.
+There are three different ways to show the information: a radar chart, in an advanced table, and in a normal table view.
 You can choose which of these you see by changing your Personal Settings (for more on this, go to [16.4.2 Personal Settings: Profiles](/help/index/p/16.4.2)).

 The information you see on the '{{Outcome}}s' tab in a profile will only be for the {{person}} or {{org}} whose profile you are viewing.